smmahadee/info-random-user-react-app/README.md

-### run npm install to download dependencies

-### run npm start to watch the project in development mood
+### run npm install to download dependencies and then npm start to watch the project in development mood